Donate books to help fund our work. Learn more→

 [ 1 ] Nachdem wir gestern in einer Art von Einführung über Ziel und Wesen der geisteswissenschaftlichen Bewegung gesprochen haben, wollen wir heute direkt in das Wesen dieser Wissenschaft selbst eindringen.
 Es hat das ja den Nachteil, daß für diejenigen, die noch nicht mit diesen Dingen vertraut sind, etwas Schockierendes daraus resultieren kann; aber man muß Geduld haben und sich klar sein, daß manches, was für den ersten Anfang geradezu unsinnig scheint, sich im Laufe der Zeit als etwas In-sich-Haltbares und Begreifliches ausnehmen wird.

-[ 1 ] After yesterday's sort of introduction, in which we spoke about the goal and nature of the spiritual-scientific movement, today we want to penetrate directly into the nature of this science itself.
-This has the disadvantage that for those who are not yet familiar with these things, something shocking may result from it; but one must have patience and be aware that much of what seems downright nonsensical for the first beginning will, in the course of time, turn out to be something that is self-sustaining and comprehensible.
+[ 1 ] After discussing the purpose and nature of the Spiritual Science movement in a sort of introduction yesterday, let us now delve directly into the nature of this science itself.
+This does have the disadvantage that, for those who are not yet familiar with these matters, the result may be somewhat shocking; but one must be patient and realize that some things which seem downright nonsensical at first will, over time, appear to be coherent and comprehensible in themselves.

 [ 2 ] Von dem uns gestellten Thema werden wir zunächst die Betrachtung über das Wesen des Menschen durchzunehmen haben.